Mehdi-Zogh/mc-queens-problem/README.md

     pip install -r requirements.txt
     ```

-2. There are two different ways to run the code.
+2. There are two different ways to launch the algorithm.

+    - You can run the code as a **Python script**.
+In this case, again there are two different ways to proceed.

         - Run the code for a single configuration (board size, number of iterations, beta function, acceptance function).

             ```bash
             python src/mcmc.py --num_iterations <num-iterations> --board-size <board-size> --beta_func <beta-func> --acceptance_func <acceptance-func>
             ```

         - Get general results of our work comparing several configurations for given board sizes and number of iterations. *(Use `--help` to see all available options)*.

             ```bash
             python src/results.py --board-sizes <space-separated-board-sizes> --num-iterations <num-iterations>
+            ```

+    - You can launch the web-based visualization, as a **Flask application**.
+This displays queen moving positions in a 3D cube, with the energy evolution as the algorithm run.
+After running the command below, you should open your browser to `http://127.0.0.1:5000` and click "Start MCMC Simulation" to configure and run the algorithm.

+        ```bash
+        cd webapp
+        python app.py
         ```

 ## Approach